jeff-hykin/prolog_world/README.md

         - I recommend the Docker version [found here](https://hub.docker.com/_/swipl/)
         - And here's [a link](https://www.swi-prolog.org/Download.html) to the normal install instructions
         - (You can also use WSL or Virtualbox to run Linux, and then follow the linux instructions)
-    - Protip: if you use VS Code, there's a [Prolog extension](https://marketplace.visualstudio.com/items?itemName=rebornix.prolog) that adds syntax highlighting
+    - Protip: if you use VS Code, there's a [Prolog extension](https://marketplace.visualstudio.com/items?itemName=rebornix.prolog) that adds basic syntax highlighting
 2. #### Make sure that running `./main/1_path_finder/find_path.pl`
     - finds the shortest path(s)
     - prints out the path (a list of edges) and cost like this: <br>